eosnetworkfoundation/docs/docs/08_testnet-quick-start-guide/index.md

 | For more information on how to build and compile smart contract source files, see the [Hello World Contract](../getting-started/smart-contract-development/hello-world.md) section on the *EOSIO Developers Portal*.

 ## Upload and Deploy
-Upload and deploy your smart contract on the EOSIO blockchain in a 3-step sequential process.
+Upload and deploy your smart contract on the Antelope blockchain in a 3-step sequential process.

 **Complete the following steps to upload and deploy your smart contract:**